 Sending Kids To College

-- 529 College Savings Plans – There are two types of 529 plans-college savings plans and prepaid tuition plans.
-Both governed under Section 529 of the Internal Revenue Code, and very different college savings vehicles.
+- 529 College Savings Plans – There are two types of 529 plans: college savings plans and prepaid tuition plans.
+Both are governed under Section 529 of the Internal Revenue Code, but are very different college savings vehicles.

-- Coverdell ESAs – A Coverdell education savings account is a tax-advantaged education savings vehicle that lets you save money for college, plus elementary and secondary school (K-12) at public, private or religious schools.
+- Coverdell ESAs – A Coverdell education savings account is a tax-advantaged education savings vehicle that lets you save money for college and public, private or religious elementary and secondary schools (K-12).

-- Custodial Accounts – Allows your child to hold assets-under a designated custodian-that he or she ordinarily wouldn’t be allowed to hold in his or her own name.
+- Custodial Accounts – These allow your child to hold assets under a designated custodian that he or she wouldn't be allowed to hold in his or her own name.
 The assets can be used for anything that benefits the child.

 - U.S. Savings Bonds – Series EE and Series I bonds are types of savings bonds issued by the federal government that offer a special tax benefit for college savers.

-You’ll want to put aside as much money as you can in your child’s college fund.
 The more money you save now, the less you or your child will need to borrow later.
-It’s never too late to get started, schedule an appointment today 860-572-4040.
+Schedule an appointment to get started today by calling 860-572-4040.

-*Disclaimer: The Chelsea Groton Scholarship Program is offered through Chelsea Groton Bank and is not affiliated with Chelsea Groton Financial Services or Infinex Investments, Inc .
+*Disclaimer: The Chelsea Groton Scholarship Program is offered through the Chelsea Groton Foundation and is not affiliated with Chelsea Groton Financial Services or Infinex Investments, Inc .

 We do not provide tax advice.
 Consult your tax advisor.